The Counterfeit

 - The SSPX denounces many errors yet recognizes the same line of claimants, producing practical contradiction and a parallel structure.

 These patterns are not harmless irregularities.
-They concern doctrine, sacramental validity, and salvation.
+They concern doctrine and salvation.
 Wolves in sheep's clothing must therefore be exposed by doctrine and sacramental truth, not by personality, mood, or rumor.

 The practical rule is severe but freeing: if authority commands what the Church cannot command, its claim must be judged by the prior rule of faith.
 The faithful are not saved by surrendering conscience to contradiction.
 They are saved by obedience ordered to truth.